 In vivo Brain Electrophysiology

-Our in vivo brain electrophysiology laboratory is hosted at OptoPath™, a platform for innovative experimental research in CNS psychopathologies.
+Based in Bordeaux, France, our in vivo brain electrophysiology laboratory is hosted at OptoPath™, a platform for innovative experimental research in CNS psychopathologies.

-Over 10 years of experience, this platform has been conducted by a group of experts from two research institutes in Neurosciences (Magendie Neurocentre / The Institute of Neurodegenerative Diseases) at Bordeaux University.
+With over 10 years of experience, this platform has been conducted by a group of experts from two research institutes in Neurosciences (Magendie Neurocentre / The Institute of Neurodegenerative Diseases) at Bordeaux University.

 OptoPath™ combines the expertise of neurobiologists, electrophysiologists and experimental psychologists for the identification of new therapeutic targets against 4 major psychological disorders: